 General and administrative expenses are the expenses incurred to manage the non-operational functions of the MedStar system, including billing, collections, and infrastructure maintenance.
-Depreciation expense is provided on a straight-line basis and the methods are designed to amortize the cost of assets over their estimated useful lives.
-Depreciation increased due to increased capital assets.
-Decreases in general and administrative expense are primarily the result of lower insurance expenses, a decrease in expenses paid to the medical director, and consulting expenses relating to the cost reporting.
+Depreciation expense are provided on a straight-line basis.
+Depreciation methods are designed to amortize the cost of assets over their estimated useful lives.
+Decreases in general and administrative expense are primarily the result of lower insurance expenses, a decrease in expenses paid to the medical director, and consulting expenses relating to ASSPP.

-Total nonoperating revenues (expense) consists primarily of interest expense, proceeds received from insurance claims (net of repairs expense), and other and subsidy income.
-The increase in non-operating revenues in 2016 as compared to non-operating expenses in 2015 is primarily the result of net proceeds received from insurance claims related to hail storm which damaged our building and ambulance fleet the current year.
+Total nonoperating revenues (expenses) consists primarily of interest expense, proceeds received from insurance claims (net of repairs expense), and other and subsidy income.
+The increase in non-operating revenues in 2016 as compared to non-operating expenses in 2015 is primarily the result of net proceeds received from insurance claims related to hail storm which damaged our building and ambulance fleet in 2016.